orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 - Drop the self-loop from on-orbit check ; peek by going there, then one more step, and dropping .self and moving back to terminal

+##### Web, .. downloadable variant
+- default to OrbitMines func, otherwise blank (seperate directory in ray or something)

+- Simple web setup for localstorage

 ---

 # A Universal Language